Foundation Program: In-Depth Study Program in Modern Buddhism

 - To attend every class, unless there is a valid health, family or work-related reason for missing.

-- To apply effort to memorize both The Root Text and The Condensed Meaning of the Text for each part of the book studied.
+- To apply effort to memorize The Condensed Meaning of the Text for each part of the book studied.

 - To take a written examination at the end of each part of the book studied.